-- 1) The proposed use is consistent with the City's Growth Management Plan, specifically with the Future Land Use Policy 2.4.4 and Goal 4 of the GMP, and the new Subarea Policy 40.14. - 2) The proposed use is consistent with the Land Development Code, Chapter 68 and the Southeast Orlando Sector - 3) The proposed use is consistent with the surroundings, and the One Nona Plaza Planned Development. - 4) The public facilities are adequate to serve the proposed use, or will be provided by the applicant as a condition of approval of this staff report.
+- 1) The proposed use is consistent with the City's Growth Management Plan, specifically with the Future Land Use Policy 2.4.4 and Goal 4 of the GMP, and Subarea Policy 40.13. - The proposed use is consistent with the Land Development Code, Chapter 68 and the Southeast Orlando Sector Plan. - 3) The proposed use is consistent with the surroundings, and the Pioneers Planned Development. - 4) The public facilities are adequate to serve the proposed use, or will be provided by the applicant as a condition of approval of this staff report.

-Staff recommends approval of the MPL2023-10001 subject to the conditions below:
+Staff recommends approval of the MPL2023-10002 subject to the conditions below: